- "Risk and ambiguity in models of business cycles," with Ferriere

 last recession.
 We get neither in this model, but point to

 alternatives that might do better.
 A byproduct is a loglinear

 Taylor rules in macro-finance models," with Chernov and Zin, paper,

-A draft of a paper outlining the structure you need to identify the
+A short paper that characterizes the structure needed to identify a

 Taylor rule in a macro-finance model.

 and low-frequency capital flows," with Cooley and Henriksen, conference

 code for data work.
 Published JIE 2014.
 We've been interested